Thank you for your response

 There is always a fear of GST registrations getting suspended for significant discrepancies in data between GST returns – GSTR-1 versus GSTR-3B versus books and GSTR-3B versus GSTR-2A versus books.
 The GST law added this ground for the suspension of GST registration with effect from January 2021.

 Hence, finance heads must have dedicated team members to perform these reconciliations before the deadline prescribed by the law for adjustments and corrections to GST data reported for a particular financial year.
-The deadline happens to be the due date of filing GSTR-1 and GSTR-3B of September of the year following the relevant financial year.
+The deadline is due date for filing GSTR-1 and GSTR-3B of September of the year following the relevant financial year.

 These actions allow the business to prepare and report accurate GST annual returns and reconciliation statements with lower chances of any GST demand notices.
 In turn, they can avoid paying any tax dues through Form DRC-03 later on, during or after filing GSTR-9 and GSTR-9C.